fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_017.md

 had a business developer and another software developer to work with.
 Sadly the situation did not improve.
 In my last months with the company I got notice that they felt I did not meet expectation.
+This came as no surprise to me but I still felt the hit to my confidence.
+Being the shaky leaf of insecurities that I am, I was crushed.

 Luckily I had been contacted by another company at around the same time.
 I took an interview, got an offer and moved on.
 At the time it felt like a failure but in hindsight it was one of